How to Add a Listing to MLS: Complete Guide for Real Estate Agents

 I once made the mistake of using a bathroom as the primary photo (accidentally selecting the wrong image during upload).
 Needless to say, showing activity was minimal until I corrected this error!
 A simple mistake like this can have real consequences for your listing’s performance.

-Managing and Updating the Listing
+Managing and Updating Your MLS Listings

 A successful MLS listing requires ongoing management and timely updates.
 Market conditions change, property status evolves, and keeping information current is essential for maintaining credibility and maximizing exposure.